Club Founded: 2009

-In their first three seasons, the ‘Cha Kung Rao Warriors’ finished in the lower reaches of the division before ending in sixth place in 2012, before returning to type for the following three campaigns.
+In their first three seasons, the ‘Cha Kung Rao Warriors’ finished in the lower reaches of the division before ending in sixth place in 2012, before slipping back down the table over the following three campaigns.

-A runners-up berth in 2016 led to a shot in the Champions League playoffs in which they saw off Ayutthaya Warrior before falling to Surat Thani.
+A runners-up finish in 2016 earned the club a place in the Champions League playoffs, in which they saw off Ayutthaya Warrior before falling to Surat Thani.
 When the Thai football league structure was amended in 2017, Kamphaengphet were placed in Thai League 3 Upper Region.

-Natthaphon Yueayai led the way up front in 2023-24 before Khwanchai found his old touch in 2024-25, as the team completed a remarkable fifth consecutive ninth-place finish.
+Khwanchai found his old scoring touch in 2024-25, as the team completed a remarkable fifth consecutive ninth-place finish.
+He continued his scoring run the following season, first under returning coaches Saksan and then Sakdinan, as Kamphaengphet finished one place above relegation.

 My visit

-The reason that Kamphaeng Phet was chosen was that an old journalist friend, Alan Parkhouse, who had been of great assistance when I covered cricket media duties at various tournaments in Thailand, was now living there.
+I try not to miss an opportunity to call in and see friends when Taew and I are travelling anywhere.
+On this occasion, Alan Parkhouse, an old journalist friend who had been of great assistance when I covered cricket media duties at various tournaments in Thailand, was now living there.
 Even better, he and his good lady, Phung, had got married a few days earlier.

-The historic park and area around the city shrine provided an immediate positive impression, as did the Chakangrao Central Stadium.
-It was positioned just over the road from the Ping River, offering a great location.
+The area around both that and the city shrine provided an immediate positive impression, as did a visit to the football stadium on the way to our hotel for the evening.
+Chakangrao Central Stadium was located just over the road from the Ping River, which I considered a perfect spot, near markets, and probably having the benefit of a breeze.

-Inside the arena, I was most impressed with how the original raised main stand had two large, covered extensions on either side of it, making it stand out from many other such provincial municipal venues that also have running tracks.
+Inside the arena, I liked how the original raised main stand had two large, covered extensions on either side of it, making it stand out from many other such provincial municipal venues that also have running tracks.

-Happy with my photography and making a clip towards my YouTube video of the adventure, I rejoined my ever-obliging wife, Taew, for the short drive, which entailed crossing the river and finding the majestic Mango House Resort & Café, our refuge for the night.
+Happy with the photographs and videos I took, I rejoined my ever-obliging wife, Taew, for the short drive, which entailed crossing the river and finding the majestic Mango House Resort & Café, our refuge for the night.

 A quality